ZiwenWan/Program-Dependence-Graph-in-LLVM/README.md

 ## Introduction

 This project is a key component of our PtrSplit work.
-It aims at building a modular inter-procedural program dependency graph(PDG) for practical use.
+It aims at building a modular inter-procedural program dependence graph (PDG) for practical use.
-Our program dependency graph is field senstive, context-insensitive and flow-insensitive.
+Our program dependence graph is field senstive, context-insensitive and flow-insensitive.
 For more details, welcome to read our CCS'17 paper:
 [http://www.cse.psu.edu/~gxt29/papers/ptrsplit.pdf]

 We have upgraded the implementation to LLVM 5.0.0.
 Currently, we only support building PDGs for C programs.